Huaguiyuan/MoTe2PhaseChangeEnergy/data/thermal_properties/electron/README.md

 ## Results
 These calculations implement non-colinear spin-orbit (SOC) coupling, just like the rest of the VASP calculations.
-However, the differences in electronic enropy computed with and without SOC are very slight (as also shown above).
+However, the differences in electronic enropy computed with and without SOC are very slight, as also shown here:

 <img src="./pics/electronicEntropies.png" width=400>

-Note also from the above figure that 2H-MoTe2 has a negligible entropy contribution for temperatures up to ~900 K, as shown in the figure below.
+Note also from the above figure that 2H-MoTe2 has a negligible entropy contribution for temperatures up to ~900 K or higher, as shown in the figure below.
 This is due to the bandgap of 2H phase MoTe2, so that only at very high temperatures do electronic states find their way into the conduction band.
-(A plot of the electronic density of states for 2H and 1T' phases is shown below.)
+To see this, see the below plot of the electronic density of states for 2H and 1T' phases

 <img src="./pics/EDOS.png" width=400>

-The entropy difference between the 2H and 1T' phases is shown below
+The entropy difference between the 2H and 1T' phases is shown below.
+It is essentially equal to the 1T' entropy.

 <img src="./pics/dS.png" width=400>

 ## File descriptions
 There are 3 Python files in this directory:

 - `setup.py`: Generates the 2H and 1Tp folders and `Txxx0`